 "Lavender essential oil has antimicrobial properties similar to those found in tea tree, but with a more gentle effect on the skin when applied topically," explains Panton.
 "Beyond keeping hair shafts and follicles clear of bacteria (that could prevent hair growth), another added benefit of using lavender essential oil is its ability to soothe your scalp (and your mind) courtesy of its natural sedative properties.
 People say your hair thins when you're stressed—so prevent the feeling of stress by adding a few drops to your dry shampoo or conditioner."

+Turns out lemongrass isn't just a hero ingredient in your favorite Thai soup, it boasts a slew of hair-loving properties that induce growth.
 "Lemongrass oil can strengthen your hair follicles, and it's great for those with dandruff," notes Panton.
-"Massage a few drops (approximately three to five) into your scalp during your shower.
-Then let it sit and soak in for two minutes and rinse out with cold water."
+And if you're keen on not over-shampooing your hair, lemongrass oil has astringent properties that can help keep the hair squeaky clean in between washes.
+To use, Panton recommends massaging a few drops (approximately three to five) into your scalp during your shower.
+Then let it sit and soak in for two minutes and rinse out with cold water.